Discordanian/everybody-codes/README.md

 Doing everything in Godot.

 # 2026
-Probably another round of Godot
+Probably another round of Godot but this time using threads.